ryanrclewis/saintstombs/content/saints/regions/belgium.md

   - St. Siard of Friesland, O.Praem, abbot, 11/14 (relics only)

-kollegiatskirken Sainte-Marie
+- Kollegiatskirken Sainte-Marie

   - St. Perpetuus of Tongeren, bishop, 11/4

 - Chapelle des Sœurs de la Sainte Famille du Sacré-Cœur/Chapel of the Sisters of the Holy Family of the Sacred Heart

   - Bl.
 Eugénie Joubert, religious, 7/2